ilyeshr2/free-scribe/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature/your-feature).
+- Create a new branch (git checkout -b feature/your-feature).
--Commit your changes (git commit -am 'Add some feature').
+- Commit your changes (git commit -am 'Add some feature').
--Push to the branch (git push origin feature/your-feature).
+- Push to the branch (git push origin feature/your-feature).
--Create a new Pull Request.
+- Create a new Pull Request.

 ## Acknowledgements